sm1python/dsai3202Lab/README.md

 - The solver successfully navigated the maze **without visual backtracking**, implying the right-hand rule was sufficient.
 - The move count (1279) is relatively high, which might suggest a **complex or winding maze**.
-- A consistent average speed of over 30 moves per second shows a **high-performance implementation**, especially without delays from visualization.

 ---
 ---